 I was introduced to Nonviolent Communication in 2017 by my dear friend Johanna Annahoj as a tool for dealing with internal and external conflict.
-My heart was holding both mourning and joy in that period, very much as it is right now at the moment of writing this post.
-I was going through what felt like a very painful separation , just as I am now.
+My heart was holding both mourning and joy in that period.
+I was going through what felt like a very painful separation.
 I had heard of NVC before then but it wasn't until that conversation with my friend that it seemed like it could be directly and personally relevant to me.
 I could see walls rising as thick insurmountable boundaries between people I cared about, in the face of pain and incompatible needs and strategies, where there had once been friendship and connection.
 I felt powerless to preserve the sense of connection among us, that common ground of shared human experience.
 I did not have the tools to cope with our mutating relations.
 And then, thanks to Johanna, I was inspired to google Marshall Rosenberg and stumbled upon the video of his San Francisco seminar (Here is the link: https://youtu.be/NH1MKAdxUpQ).
-I became enchanted with the world of Nonviolent Communication - or, by the name that I prefer, Compassionate Communication, and I began to feel hopeful that another relational world was possible - one that was not black and white but that allowed for all the colors of the rainbow and the coexistence of different truths - but aware that it would require a conscious paradigm shift to unlearn the norms that have been inculcated in us and go back to doing what Rosenberg claims we already know how to do... to connect in a way that makes natural giving possible.
+I became enchanted with the world of Nonviolent Communication - or, by the name that I prefer, Compassionate Communication, and I began to feel hopeful that another relational world was possible - one that was not black and white but that allowed for all the colours of the rainbow and the coexistence of different truths - but aware that it would require a conscious paradigm shift to unlearn the norms that have been inculcated in us and go back to doing what Rosenberg claims we already know how to do... to connect in a way that makes natural giving possible.

 Since then, I have dedicated much of my time to learning, training, practicing and sharing NVC through workshops, daily and weekly practices with myself, with others, and, most importantly, though sometimes I have the impression of stumbling in my intentions, in my attempt to embody it in my everyday life.